 - (1) OFS Advisor has agreed to pay to the underwriters, from its own assets, the sales load in the amount equal to \$[] million, or \$[] per share.
 We are not obligated to repay the sales load paid by OFS Advisor.
 See "Underwriting." - (2) OFS Advisor has agreed to pay all of our organizational and offering expenses associated with the initial offering of our Shares.
-The aggregate organizational and offering expenses are estimated to be approximately \$500,000.
+The aggregate organizational and offering expenses are estimated to be approximately \$[] million.
 We are not obligated to repay the organizational and offering expenses paid by OFS Advisor. - (3) The expenses of the DRIP are included in "other expenses."
 The plan administrator's fees will be paid by us.
 There will be no brokerage charges or other charges to stockholders who participate in the plan except that, if a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds.
-See "Distribution Reinvestment Plan." - (4) Percentages in the table are based on assumed net proceeds of \$50 million from the sale of our Shares and an assumed incurrence of leverage in an amount of approximately 75% of our total assets (as determined immediately before the leverage is incurred) upon commencement of operations. - (5) We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a base management fee at an annual rate of 1.75% of our Total Equity Base, which means the NAV of our Shares and the paid-in capital of our preferred stock, if any.
-The figure shown in the table above reflects our assumption that we incur leverage in an amount of approximately 75% of our total assets (as determined immediately before the leverage is incurred) primarily through the issuance of preferred stock, and to lesser extent through borrowings.
+See "Distribution Reinvestment Plan." - (4) We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a base management fee at an annual rate of 1.75% of our Total Equity Base, which means the NAV of our Shares and the paid-in capital of our preferred stock, if any.
+The figure shown in the table above reflects our assumption that we incur leverage in an amount up to []% of our total assets (as determined immediately before the leverage is incurred).
 These management fees are paid by our stockholders and are not paid by the holders of preferred stock, if any, or the holders of any other types of securities that we may issue.
 If we do not issue preferred stock, our base management fee would equal 1.75% of the NAV of our Shares.
-See "Management -Management Fee and Incentive Fee." - (6) We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a quarterly incentive fee equal to 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a quarterly preferred return, or hurdle, of 2.00% of our NAV (8.00% annualized) and a catch-up feature.
+See "Management Management Fee and Incentive Fee." - (5) We have agreed to pay the Advisor as compensation under the Investment Advisory Agreement a quarterly incentive fee equal to 20% of our "Pre-Incentive Fee Net Investment Income" for the immediately preceding quarter, subject to a quarterly preferred return, or hurdle, of 2.00% of our NAV (8.00% annualized) and a catch-up feature.
 Pre-Incentive Fee Net Investment Income includes accrued income that we have not yet received in cash.
 No incentive fee is payable to the Advisor on realized capital gains.
 The incentive fee is paid to the Advisor as follows: - no incentive fee in any calendar quarter in which our Pre-Incentive Fee Net Investment Income does not exceed the hurdle of 2.00% of our NAV; - 100% of our Pre-Incentive Fee Net Investment Income with respect to that portion of such Pre-Incentive Fee Net Investment Income, if any, that exceeds the hurdle but is less than 2.50% of our NAV in any calendar quarter (10.00% annualized).
-We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle but is less than 2.50% of our

-NAV) as the "catch-up."
+We refer to this portion of our Pre-Incentive Fee Net Investment Income (which exceeds the hurdle but is less than 2.50% of our NAV) as the "catch-up."
 The "catch-up" is meant to provide the Advisor with 20% of our Pre-Incentive Fee Net Investment Income as if a hurdle did not apply if Pre-Incentive Fee Net Investment Income meets or exceeds 2.50% of our NAV in any calendar quarter; and